 The story began a few years ago when the government first announced differential reporting as an idea.
 That gave law firms the opportunity to produce an article introducing the new proposal and suggesting the impact it may have.

 Within a year or so, there were more articles to write as the government released more details about the size of firms involved and the kind of information they would have to publish.

-Now the requirement has come into effect so there’s another article to be written summarising the details.
-Next year there will be another potential article discussing the impact of the changes and how well, or badly, they have worked.
+Then the requirement comes into effect so there’s another article to be written summarising the details.
+A year or so later, there will be another potential article discussing the impact of the changes and how well, or badly, they have worked.